How To Build A Digital Detox Day Into Your Week

 What deserves boundaries?

-Some people keep mornings screen-free.
+Some people keep the first and last hour of their day screen-free as a partial digital detox, which can effectively reduce overstimulation.
 Others reduce social media to specific windows.
 The point isn’t a system—it’s intentionality.

 Technology works best when it serves rhythm instead of overriding it.